KarNair/KarNair/README.md

 ### Greetings fellow earthling!
 I am Karthik 👋
 I develop systems and do bioinformatics for a living.
-Outside of living,I
+Outside of living, I
 - like playing around Python, Arduino, and the occasional Raspberry-pi :man_technologist:
 - Analyse random datasets because...why not? :skateboard:
 - Do visual astronomy in exchange for food 🔭